PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-22 11:17:47
+Last updated: 2024-04-22 11:18:25
-Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo
+Random Quote: When you meet someone special, suddenly life is full of firsts: The first kiss, the first night together, the first weekend together. - Ted Mosby